-Although there is no cure at this time, there are ways to manage and treat it.
+Although there is no cure now, there are ways to manage and treat it.
 One of the most effective treatments is complete decongestive therapy (CDT).
 Compression garments can help to reduce pain and discomfort in the limbs.
 They can also improve mobility and support the tissue of the limbs.
-Patients may benefit from an anti-inflammatory diet and/or a ketogenic diet.
+Patients may benefit from an anti-inflammatory diet and a ketogenic diet.
 Exercise and movement can help maintain your weight and keep your joints limber.

 Dealing with lipedema can be challenging and confusing.
 Self-education is of utmost importance when dealing with this condition.
-While researching for this article, I came across a wonderful organization called, Lipedema Simplified.
-Catherine Seo, PhD, who herself deals with this condition, founded this organization.
-On this website, you will find answers to your questions regarding this condition as well as a group of loving and supportive people dedicated to eliminating the stigma attached to this disease.
+While researching for this article, I came across a wonderful organization called Lipedema Simplified.
+Catherine Seo, Ph.D., who herself deals with this condition, founded this organization.
+On this website, you will find answers to your questions regarding this condition and a group of loving and supportive people dedicated to eliminating the stigma attached to this disease.